 - Exhibit their proposal work in a report on agriculture innovations by the World Bank and partners

 - Be featured in key media outlets as an innovator in the area.

-- Attend an award ceremony in Washington, D.C., (all expenses paid) and have the opportunity to interact with potential partners.
+- Attend an award ceremony (if travel is feasible) in Washington, D.C., (all expenses paid) and have the opportunity to interact with potential partners.

 Still have questions?
 Need more information?
 Connect with us via: